NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/project-setup.md

 Most of Hardhat's functionality comes from plugins, so check out the [plugins section](/hardhat-runner/plugins) for the official list and see if there are any ones of interest to you.

-The sample project uses the `@nomicfoundation/hardhat-toolbox`, which bundles several commonly used plugins.
-These let you do things like interact with the network, write tests or measure test coverage.

 To use a plugin, the first step is always to install it using `npm` or `yarn`, followed by requiring it in your config file:

 ::::tabsgroup{options="TypeScript,JavaScript"}